NaviServer Programmable Web Server

 ns_conn location

-1. if ns_locationproc is configured, its result is returned.
+1. If ns_locationproc is configured, its result is returned.

 ns_conn method